The view of this dark day for the Museum of Science and Industry,

 Speaking of them, you may have to give them time to get used to the idea of you (but you will have time in abundance!)
 They were built for 9904 - her name was Pegasus - so they’ll feel obligated to stay loyal to her, even if she’s no longer with us.
 Have I heard it right that they’re missing some of their consist?
 They used to be seven cars, I remember that much.
 If they’re stand-offish at first, that’s to be expected.

 They’re still new to preservation too.
-The docents said they were only bought by your museum near the end of last year so they won’t know how lucky they are yet.
+The guides said they were only bought by your museum near the end of last year so they won’t know how lucky they are yet.
 I’m told you’re still in working order.
 They’ll get to go out on a run every so often then.

 This job demands a change in perspective.
 It’s difficult at first because one compares how things are to how they were.
 It can feel like a demotion in the beginning.
 It took me a few years before I realized the difference is between how things are and how they could have been.
 Once you understand that, then you can see what you’ve got to be grateful for.